-• Re-evaluation of Transfer Work On occasion a transfer student may wish to challenge the evaluations produced by the Office of the Registrar.
+Re-evaluation of Transfer Work On occasion a transfer student may wish to challenge the evaluations produced by the

+Office of the Registrar.
 In those cases students are referred to the advising coordinator of the department involved (e.g. Mathematics Department for a math course), and that coordinator may e-mail dars@uoregon.edu or write a note on letterhead to the Office of the Registrar indicating the re-evaluation.
-It is appropriate for the student to be asked to show to the advising coordinator catalog descriptions of the course in question, or other evidence to support the request for reevaluation.
+It is appropriate for the student to be asked to show to the advising coordinator catalog descriptions of the course in question, or other evidence to support the request for re-evaluation.
 If the transfer course is similar to a UO course, that fact should be included in the note.
-If the course does not match a UO course, but meets the criteria for a generaleducation course, that should be included.